SoyGema/Tensorflow_CodeLab_Wide-Deep_learning/README.md

 Wide+Deep learning Neural Network Tensorflow
 Data used : Game of thrones data set from kaggle

+Made by : ssaaveda & SoyGema
+Special thanks to : Baenans & Flipper83

+You can find the codelab at https://soygema.github.io/TensorFlow-GOT/

 For running this codelab, you should have installed in your machine --Python 2.7 or Python 3
       $ pip install python